oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ### 3.3.1 Example 1: A Digital Music Library

 This example shows a simple IM for a digital music library.
+The components of the library are described here along with the associated JIDL.
+The ERD for the library appears at the end of this section.
+The complete, consolidate JADN, JIDL, and property tables can be found in [Appendix E.1](#e1-music-library).

 The model assumes that each track is stored as a file with its audio in one of several formats.
 The library organizes tracks into albums, which are associated with a UPC-A barcode (a 12-digit number).
 The model is loosely based on the ID3 metadata used with MP3 audio files.

 At the top level, the library is map of barcodes to albums.